web2solutions/dhx/docs/$dhx.dataDriver.md

 *bind()*

-	bind an one record compoonent to a table: forms implement input masks and validation
+	bind an one record compoonent to a table: Ex: forms implement input masks and validation
+	bind a table listener to be used by the bound component

 ```javascript